Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Failure Models

 \subsection{Up-/Downlink Degradation}

 Communication satellites use radio links to communicate with ground stations on Earth.
-Two effects can occasionally decrease link performance, i.e., reducing available bandwidth for subscribers and increasing packet loss: rain attenuation (\cref{fig:linkdegradation:rain-fade}) and satellite handovers (\cref{fig:linkdegradation:handover}).
+As illustrated in \cref{fig:linkdegradation}, two effects can occasionally decrease link performance, i.e., reducing available bandwidth for subscribers and increasing packet loss: rain attenuation (\cref{fig:linkdegradation:rain-fade}) and satellite handovers (\cref{fig:linkdegradation:handover}).

 Starlink relies on the K\textsubscript{a} and K\textsubscript{u} band for up- and downlinks~\cite{fccfiling2022starlinkgen2}, which are subject to atmospheric attenuation.
 Vashisht et al.~\cite{vasisht2021l2d2} have shown that signal strength for the K\textsubscript{a} band decreases even with clouds.
-Real-world measurements with Starlink, however, show a less pronounced effect: We find no correlation between the client-side Starlink performance reported by Michel et al.~\cite{michel2022first} and historical weather data for their user terminal location, where it only rained lightly (<2mm per hour).
+Real-world measurements with Starlink, however, show a less pronounced effect: We find no correlation between the client-side Starlink performance reported by Michel et al.~\cite{michel2022first} and historical weather data for their user terminal location, where it only rained lightly (<2mm per hour) during their measurement period.
 Kassem et al.~\cite{kassem2022browser} find effects on browser-side Starlink performance only with moderate rain, with network wait times doubling.
 Similarly, Ma et al.~\cite{ma2022network} observe a 50\% drop in download throughput (215Mb/s to 120Mb/s) with moderate rainfall (>4mm precipitation).
+Note that rain at both \emph{client} and \emph{gateway} locations can affect observed throughput.

 As LEO imposes a significant speed on satellites, continuous network connection also requires frequent handovers.
 Kassem et al.~\cite{kassem2022browser} observe spikes of 1-2\% packet loss rates every 1-2 minutes, which likely correlate with handovers and regularly impact the network performance.